kubernetes/ingress-gce/docs/deploy/gce/README.md

 > [!NOTE]
 > This is only needed if you're deploying the L7 controller for Ingress.

-Replace `IMAGE_URL` with your `ingress-gce-404-server-with-metrics-amd64` image (for example, `gcr.io/my-project/ingress-gce-404-server-with-metrics-amd64:latest`) and apply [default-http-backend.yaml](../resources/default-http-backend.yaml).
+You can optionally replace the default `registry.k8s.io/defaultbackend-amd64:1.5` image with your own `ingress-gce-404-server-with-metrics-amd64` image (for example, `gcr.io/my-project/ingress-gce-404-server-with-metrics-amd64:latest`) before applying [default-http-backend.yaml](../resources/default-http-backend.yaml).

 ## Create Google Service Account and generate a key